Case Study 16: 3D Hardware Alignment Workflows

 • arm a 3D pick workflow and read the active-mode badge;

-• carry an imported STEP overlay on the Open 3D cube grid;
+• carry an imported STEP overlay with free Open 3D movement;

 • use in-scene STEP rotation handles for repeated vendor-hardware rotations;